helix-editor/helix/book/src/editor.md

 In addition to the options for the file picker and global search, a similar set of options is presented to configure the file explorer separately.
 However, unlike the file picker, the defaults are set to avoid ignoring most files.

-Note that the ignore files consulted by the file explorer when `ignore` is set to true are the same ones used by the file picker, including the aforementioned Helix-specific ignore files.
+Note that the ignore files consulted by the file explorer when `ignore` is set to true are the same ones used by the file picker, including the aforementioned Silicon-specific ignore files.

 | Key | Description | Default |